mdolab/pyoptsparse/paper/paper.md

                +---------------+
 ```
 which allows us to only specify derivatives for the two nonzero sub-blocks.
-For simplicity, we will supply the linear Jacobian explicitly, and use complex step to compute the derivative for the nonlinear constraints automatically.
+For simplicity, we supply the linear Jacobian explicitly, and use complex-step method to compute the derivative for the nonlinear constraints automatically.

 First we define the imports and the objective function.
 ```python